AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 ## Requirements

 You will need to have `aztec-nargo` installed in order to compile Aztec.nr contracts.
-See the [sandbox reference](../../../reference/developer_references/sandbox_reference/index.md) for installation instructions.

-You should also install the [Noir Language Support extension](https://marketplace.visualstudio.com/items?itemName=noir-lang.vscode-noir) for VS Code.

-Check the [Dev Tools section](https://github.com/noir-lang/awesome-noir#dev-tools) of the awesome-noir repo for language support for additional editors (Vim, emacs, tree-sitter, etc).

 ## Project setup